|

 Source Beam Optics

 On the new thermal instruments, the experimental beam shutter is contained within the biological shield of the source, and simply has two positions, open and closed.
-Outside the in-pile shutter, all the thermal beam holes are (nominally) identical.
+Outside the in-pile reactor shutter, all the thermal beam holes are (nominally) identical.
 The beam shutter opening is 6.4 cm wide at the exit, opening to 9 cm on the end toward the source.
 The vertical opening is 16 cm.
-The shutter opens or closes in about ten seconds.
+The shutter opens or closes in about eleven seconds.

 The next element is the variable apertures to reduce the size of the beam from 6.

 4x16 cm2 to a smaller size when needed.
 The blades are composed of compressed lithium fluoride on the surface toward the source, with a 10 cm thick aluminum frame holder behind this filled with B4C.
 We did not use any gamma shielding (such as lead to tungsten) on these blades, which greatly reduces the load on the translation system.The next element is the filter, which is a tunable pyrolytic graphite (PG) filter system.
-No cryogenically cooled filters are included in the design at this time, but an option for additional filters is included in the design.
+No cryogenically cooled filters are installed at this time, but an option for additional filters is included in the design.

 Rotating Collimator Selector